Stefflon Don Wows Followers In Leopard-Print Bra During Quarantine

-Stefflon Don took to Instagram to share new photos of herself at home during quarantine and they haven’t gone unnoticed.
+Stefflon Don took to Instagram to share new photos of herself at home during quarantine.

-The “Hurtin’ Me” hitmaker stunned in just a leopard-print bra which displayed her decolletage.
-The rapper showed off her midriff and paired the ensemble with high-waisted green pants.
-Stefflon put half her long wavy dark hair in a high ponytail and left the rest down.
-The “Pretty Girl” songstress accessorized herself with large hoop earrings, a necklace with a circular pendant, bracelets, and a gold watch.
+The “Hurtin’ Me” hitmaker stunned in a leopard-print bra which displayed her decolletage.
+The rapper showed off her midriff and paired the top with high-waisted green pants.
+Stefflon put half of her long, wavy dark hair in a high ponytail and left the rest down.
+She accessorized herself with large hoop earrings, a necklace with a circular pendant, bracelets, and a gold watch.
 Stefflon sported long acrylic nails with a coat of teal nail polish and posed barefoot for the occasion.
 For her makeup, she applied a red lip.

 Stefflon’s latest upload consists of three photos within one post.
 The “Instruction” entertainer posed on the sofa in her living room.